seguri/Lock/README.md

 administrator permission and then it will lock the screen.
 On next launches, it will immediately lock the screen.

+**NEW in 1.1.0**: I recently updated to Nougat on my Huawei P9 Lite and it broke my app (screen lock by an administrator requires to enter full password or pin).
+Thanks to a XDA user, I updated my app to circumvent this.
+Now, on Huawei with Nougat and EMUI 5, it doesn't even require to be an administrator.

 ## Uninstalling

 [How to remove an app with active device admin enabled on Android?][2]